XReaper95/POEMods/README.md

 ### Hide panels with hotkey

-There is a little arrow that hides the log console and action bar HUD items, but there are no keyboard hotkeys for them, which I found to be annoying, so these mods add
+There is a little arrow that hides the log console and action bar HUD items, but there are no keyboard hotkeys for them, which I found to be annoying, so this mod add
 them:
 - `L` key for hiding the log console.
 - `;` key for hiding the action bar.